Beginner’s Guide to Loose Leaf Tea

 Tea is one of the oldest and most popular beverages in the world.
 Legend has it that tea was discovered by the mythic Chinese emperor Shen Nong when tea leaves were carried by the wind into his kettle of boiling water.
 After tasting the potent brew, he celebrated tea as a tonic and recorded it in his encyclopedia of medicine.

-We love tea because as a single plant it demonstrates one of the widest spectrums of taste and texture, highlighting the nature of the land on which it grows and the craft that it takes to coax the best from each leaf.
-Drinking tea is a connection to the land, a ritual of contemplation, and one very fine taste experience.
+We love tea because as a single plant it demonstrates one of the widest spectrums of taste and texture, highlighting the nature of the land on which it grows and bringing focus to the superb craft and dedication of our talented partner tea farmers.
+For us, drinking tea is a connection to the land, a ritual of contemplation, and one very fine taste experience.

 Why drink fine loose leaf tea?